Best 17 Vegan Restaurants in Paris Every Vegan Needs to Know

 The place is very pretty and the recipes are innovative.

 Several bowls and toast recipes are at your disposal.
-The most popular bowl is the Buddha bowl which changes its ingredients daily.
+The most popular bowl is the Buddha bowl with stir-fried potatoes, tzatziki, and vegan skewers.

-The best dish is probably the waffles served with fruit and a chocolate-ginger sauce.
+The best dish is probably the savory waffles served with vegetables.

 Price: Menus starting at €13.